microsoft/Windows-iotcore-samples/Samples/IoTOnboarding_RFCOMM/CS/README.md

 ## Prerequisites

-1. **IoT Deivce (Server)**: A headed or headless IoT device with WiFi and Bluetooth capability running Windows 10.
+1. **IoT Device (Server)**: A headed or headless IoT device with WiFi and Bluetooth capability running Windows 10.
 2. **Manager Device (Client)**: A Windows 10 device with WiFi capability.
 It can be a PC or a even a Windows 10 Phone.
 3. **Dev Machine**: A laptop or desktop running Visual Studio 2017 or newer.
 4. An available WiFi network for onboarding your IoT device.
 WiFi network may provide Open Authentication or may be secured with WPA2-PSK authentication.
 Substitute a Personal Hotspot from a cell phone if desired.